 Make a Screen Saver Out of Your Own Images in Mac OS X

-You can make a nice screensaver out of your own images within Mac OS X very easily, here’s the basics:
+You can make a nice screensaver out of a collection of your own images within Mac OS X very easily, the only requirements are having a folder containing the photos you want to use as the screensaver, then configuring the screen saver.
+This is quite easy, here are the steps:

-* Create a new folder, let’s call it ‘My ScreenSaver’
+- Create a new folder in the Finder, let’s call it ‘My ScreenSaver’

-* Select the + button near the bottom of the screensaver list
+- Click the “Source” sub menu” (for older MacOS versions, select the + button near the bottom of the screensaver list)

 You can now select various effects for the screensaver by clicking the tiled icons and Options, to determine how the images are displayed, if they’re faded in and out, cropped, etc.

-This process of making your own screensaver is even easier if you use iPhoto, because iPhoto automatically hooks up to the ScreenSaver preference pane, you simply select the iPhoto album you want displayed and the rest is the same.
+This process of making your own screensaver is even easier if you use the Photos app or iPhoto, because iPhoto and Photos app both automatically hooks up to the ScreenSaver preference pane, you simply select the photo album you want displayed and the rest is the same.

 Hi,